Date of Award

 Number of Pages

-Underwood, Kristen, "Smart Classification and Bayesian Inference for Evaluating River Sensitivity to Natural and Human Disturbances: A Data Science Approach" (2018).
+Underwood, Kristen, "Smart Classifiers and Bayesian Inference for Evaluating River Sensitivity to Natural and Human Disturbances: A Data Science Approach" (2018).
 Graduate College Dissertations and Theses.
 988.

 Available for download on Friday, October 04, 2019